medyxa/cordova-plugin-firestore/README.md

 }
 ```

-Authenticating users is beyond the scope of this plugin, but the `cordova-plugin-firebaseui-auth` is one such plugin you can use to achieve this which will work alongside this plugin.
+Authenticating users is beyond the scope of this plugin, but the `cordova-plugin-firebase-authentication` is one such plugin you can use to achieve this which will work alongside this plugin.

 ## Dependencies
 ### Promises